-Credit risk is the risk that government or company bond issuers do not make coupon or principal payments when due or registered banks do not pay interest when due.
+Credit risk is the risk that government or corporate bond issuers do not make coupon or principal payments when due or registered banks do not pay interest or repay deposits when due.
 A counterparty to a transaction may suffer a credit ratings downgrade which may have a negative impact on the value of a particular investment.